The Danish school system consists of both public and private schools. There are ten years of compulsory education but no compulsory school attendance.

 Parents have the right to choose how their children should be taught.
-The majority of the Danish population chooses the public school, which is tuition free for everyone as it is financed by taxes.
+The majority of the Danish population chooses the public school, which is financed by taxes and thus free of charge.
 The classes are divided according to age, and both genders are represented.

 The Danish public school

-The Danish public school (folkeskole) covers the entire period of compulsory education, encompassing pre-school, primary school, and lower secondary school.
+The Danish public school covers the entire period of compulsory education, encompassing pre-school, primary school and lower secondary school.

 In Denmark, students and teachers are considered equals, meaning that students' active participation in the teaching as well as a critical point of view is highly valued and seen as an important part of the learning process.